-- 127. Public entities shall not "coerce, intimidate, threaten, or interfere with any individual in the exercise or enjoyment of . . . or on account of his or her having aided or encouraged any other individual in the exercise or enjoyment of, any right granted or protected by the Act or this part."
+- 115. Public entities shall not "coerce, intimidate, threaten, or interfere with any individual in the exercise or enjoyment of . . . or on account of his or her having aided or encouraged any other individual in the exercise or enjoyment of, any right granted or protected by the Act or this part."
 28 C.F.R. § 35.134(b).
-By denying voters with disabilities a reasonable modification to the ID requirement, SB 1 interferes with Plaintiffs' rights under Title II of the ADA to receive a reasonable modification. - 128.
+By denying voters with disabilities a reasonable modification to the ID requirement, SB 1 interferes with Plaintiffs' rights under Title II of the ADA to receive a reasonable modification. - 116.
 Public entities may not "impose or apply eligibility criteria that screen out or tend to screen out" people with disabilities from "fully and equally enjoying" the programs, services or activities of state and local governments."
 28 C.F.R. § 35.130(b)(8).
 SB 1 imposes on voters an eligibility requirement of having and knowing specific ID numbers.
-This eligibility requirement will screen out voters with disabilities who may not know or have access to the numbers by reason of disability and consequently will prevent Plaintiffs' members and other voters with disabilities from fully and equally enjoying access to voting. - 129.
-Further, public entities may not "[U]tilize criteria or methods of administration . . . [t]hat have the purpose or effect of defeating or substantially impairing accomplishment of the objectives of the public entity's program with respect to individuals with disabilities."
-28 C.F.R. § 35.130(b)(3)(ii).
-SB 1 uses voter ID criteria that will subject Plaintiffs' members and other qualified voters with disabilities to discrimination by prohibiting them from voting even if they meet all other qualifications to vote by mail. - 130.
-The challenged provisions of SB 1 (5.02, 5.03, 5.06, 5.07, 5.10) discriminate against Plaintiffs' members and other voters with disabilities because they do not allow equal access to mail-in voting and exclude people with disabilities from participation in the services, programs, or activities of Defendants, namely, the State's mail-in voting program.
+This eligibility requirement will screen out voters with disabilities who may not know or have access to the numbers by reason of disability and consequently will prevent Plaintiffs' members and other voters with disabilities from fully and equally enjoying access to voting. - 117.
+Further, public entities may not "utilize criteria or methods of administration that . . . subject qualified individuals to discrimination" or "defeat or substantially impair accomplishment" of the program's objectives.
+28 C.F.R. § 35.130(b)(3).
+SB 1 uses voter ID criteria that will subject Plaintiffs' members and other qualified voters with disabilities to discrimination by prohibiting them from voting even if they meet all other qualifications to vote by mail.

-- 131. By enforcing and implementing those challenged provisions of SB 1, the AG, the SOS and county officials acting pursuant to SOS directives and using materials he created will exclude Plaintiffs' members and other voters with disabilities from participation in, and deny them the benefits of, or otherwise discriminate against them in, their service, program, or activity of voting via the State's mail-in voting program. - 132.
-Congress specifically authorized individuals who believe their Title II ADA rights are being violated to bring an action in a United States District Court.
-42 U.S.C. § 12133 (incorporating the remedies and enforcement procedures available under Title VI of the Civil Rights Act, which includes a private right of action). - 133.
+- 118. The challenged provisions of SB 1 discriminate against Plaintiffs' members and other voters with disabilities because they do not allow equal access to voting and exclude people with disabilities from participation in the services, programs, or activities of Defendants. - 119.
+Accordingly, Defendants have excluded and continue to exclude Plaintiffs' members and other voters with disabilities from participation in, and denied them the benefits of, or otherwise discriminated against them in, their service, program, or activity of voting. - 120.
 As a result of Defendants' actions, Plaintiffs and their members have suffered and will continue to suffer irreparable harm.
 They have suffered and continue to suffer from discrimination and unequal access to Defendants' programs, services, or activities.
-And in the absence of injunctive relief, Plaintiffs and their members will be denied full and equal opportunity to participate in Defendants' voting programs. - 134.
+And in the absence of injunctive relief, Plaintiffs and their members will be denied full and equal opportunity to participate in Defendants' voting programs. - 121.
 The ADA authorizes injunctive relief and Plaintiffs are entitled to injunctive relief, as well as reasonable attorney's fees and costs.

 Violation of Section 504 of the Rehabilitation Act of 1973 29 U.S.C. § 794 et seq.
-(All Plaintiffs against All Defendants)
+(All Plaintiffs against Defendants SOS, Harris County, and Travis County)